-13. Is there an obligation (express or implied) to deal in good faith in franchise relationships?
+12. Is there an obligation (express or implied) to deal in good faith in franchise relationships?

 This has been dealt with in response to question 9.
-There

-is a general obligation upon the parties to act in good faith in relation to the franchise term.
-The practical effect of this requirement, is that the relationship between the parties is on a more equal basis, as both the franchisor and franchisee are required to protect the legitimate business interests of the other.
+There is a general obligation upon the parties to act in good faith in relation to the franchise term.
+The practical effect of this requirement is that the relationship between the parties is on a more equal basis, as both the franchisor and franchisee are required to protect the legitimate business interests of the other.

-14. Are there any employment or labour law considerations that are relevant to the franchise relationship?
+13. Are there any employment or labour law considerations that are relevant to the franchise relationship?
 Is there a risk that the staff of the franchisee could be deemed to be the employees of the franchisor?
 What steps can be taken to mitigate this risk?

 The Labour Law of China provides that an employee is a natural person, whereas a franchisee is a legal person and not an employee of the franchisor, who will not be vicariously liable for any acts undertaken by the franchisee.
-The best steps to take to minimise any risk that an employer/employee relationship is present, is to explicitly define the relationship between the parties when the franchise agreement is drafted and clarify the franchisor's independence from the franchisee.
+The best step to take to minimise any risk that an employer/employee relationship is present, is to explicitly define the relationship between the parties when the franchise agreement is drafted and clarify the franchisor's independence from the franchisee.

-15. Is there a risk that a franchisee could be deemed to be the commercial agent of the franchisor?
+14. Is there a risk that a franchisee could be deemed to be the commercial agent of the franchisor?
 What steps can be taken to mitigate this risk?

 The relationship between the franchisor and franchisee in China is primarily contractual.
 Most franchise agreements will expressly state that the franchisee is an independent contractor of the franchisor and is an independent entity accountable for their own human resources and finance.
-There is generally little risk of confusion, as commercial agency or 'entrustment contracts' as they are known, are regulated by a separate chapter in the Civil Code and is distinct from franchise.
+There is generally little risk of confusion, as commercial agency or 'entrustment contracts' as they are known, are regulated by a separate chapter in the Civil Code and are distinct from franchise.
 The Chinese courts have operated on this basis, but it is prudent to ensure that the agreement specifically refutes the existence of commercial agency.

-16. Are there any laws and regulations that affect the nature and payment of royalties to a foreign franchisor and/or how much interest can be charged?
+15. Are there any laws and regulations that affect the nature and payment of royalties to a foreign franchisor and/or how much interest can be charged?
+Are there any requirements for payments in connection with the franchise agreement to be made in the local currency?

-China has implemented a foreign exchange control regime, under which, the purchase of foreign currency with Chinese currency is subject to an annual quota, beyond which, the approval of the State Administration of Foreign Exchange (SAFE) is required.
-The practical effect of this, is that the local administration of foreign exchange, as well as the banks, are vested with the powers to approve different kinds of foreign exchange remittance and the parties will have to provide the banks with supporting documents, such as tax records, which underly contracts such as the franchise agreement and invoices must be provided to the remitting banks.
-Therefore, no payment can be made before the conclusion of a contract and it often takes several weeks to secure approval, so this should be taken into account in the franchise agreement and may have an impact upon the payment of interest.
+China has implemented a foreign exchange control regime, under which the purchase of foreign currency with Chinese currency is subject to an annual quota, beyond which level the approval of the State Administration of Foreign Exchange (SAFE) is required.
+The practical effect of this is that the local administration of foreign exchange, as well as the banks, are vested with the powers to approve different kinds of foreign exchange remittance and the parties will have to provide the banks with supporting documents, such as tax records, which underly contracts such as the franchise agreement, and invoices must be provided to the remitting banks.
+Therefore, no payment can be made before the conclusion of a contract and it often takes several weeks to secure approval, so this should be taken into account in the franchise agreement and may have an impact on the payment of interest.
+There are no requirements for payments in connection with the franchise agreement to be made in the local currency.

-17. Is it possible to impose contractual penalties on franchisees for breaches of restrictive covenants etc.?
+16. Is it possible to impose contractual penalties on franchisees for breaches of restrictive covenants etc.?
 If so, what requirements must be met in order for such penalties to be enforceable?